floydhub/floyd-docs/docs/getstarted/core_concepts.md

 ### Connecting code and datasets
-You'll still be writing your code locally when using FloydHub, but when you run a job, your code will be sent to a powerful deep-learning server that has your datasets mounted to it and run there.
+You'll still be writing your code locally when using FloydHub, but when you run a job, your code will be uploaded to FloydHub and executed on a powerful deep-learning server that has your datasets mounted to it.

-You can specify the places where your datasets will be [mounted](../guides/data/mounting_data) on the server, but you'll have to take care that your code references your datasets using the file paths where the data will be on the *server*, not where you have them locally.
-You'll need to make sure that your code references your data in the right place (the place where the data is mounted on the deep-learning server).
+You can specify the places where your datasets will be [mounted](../guides/data/mounting_data) on the server, but you'll have to make sure that your code references your datasets with the file paths of the data on the *server*, not where you might have them locally.

 ### Key Concepts
 The main things you need to understand about datasets on FloydHub are: